Mariee Siou

-Mariee Siou (born February 4, 1985) is an American folk singer-songwriter.
+Mariee Sioux (born February 4, 1985) is an American folk singer-songwriter.

 Biography

 Her father Gary Sobonya is a mandolin player of Polish and Hungarian descent, and her mother Felicia is of Spanish, Paiute, and Indigenous Mexican descent.
 Siou grew up in Nevada City, California, where she wrote verses since she was a young child.
 At 17, she traveled to Patagonia to volunteer at a school for Indigenous children where she taught herself to play the guitar, and in 2006 she debuted her first self-released album A Bundled Bundle of Bundles.
 A year later, in 2007, she released her first studio album Faces in the Rocks which featured her delicate acoustic guitar music alongside the Native American flute by Gentle Thunder, and mandolin played by her father Gary Sobonya.
 The album had a Native American theme to it, filled with references to nature and the Native American people.
 Since the debut of her first album, she has drawn comparisons from Joanna Newsom to Joni Mitchell, and she has toured through North America and Europe.

 She released a cover version of The Cure's "Lovesong" on the 2008 tribute record to The Cure, entitled Perfect as Cats.

 In 2021, she began changing her stage name from Mariee Sioux, as named by her parents, to Mariee Siou in an effort to decolonize her name.